Sahithi30-prog/linked-list-DSA-JAVA/README.md

 1 2 3 2 1
 Reversed: 1 2 3 2 1
 Palindrome: true
+Give a position to delete: 2
+After deletion:
+1 2 2 1
 ```
 ##  Concepts Used
 * Singly Linked List